-The Cayin N6ii is the company’s latest Android-based digital media player featuring a modular DAC and amplifier motherboard and priced at $1199.
+The Cayin N6ii is the company’s latest Android-based DAP or digital media player featuring a modular DAC and swappable amplifier motherboard.
+It is priced at $1199.

 We have been testing Cayin’s latest DAP, the N6ii, for a few months now and if you want to check out our original thoughts from the initial First Contact we ran during June 2019 then click here.
 There is a degree of overlap in our main review for so feel free to skip to page 2 onwards to read our in-depth software benchmarking, sound impressions, source pairing, and comparisons.

 From what we have seen so far, the N6ii is a huge leap up from the N5ii, Cayin’s previous ‘mid-fi’ DAP offering.
 The N6ii does indeed plug a huge gap in their digital media player lineup, right where iBasso, and to some extent HiBy, command a loyal following.

 Does it step on the N8 toes?
 I wish I could say yes or no with a degree of confidence but since we sent the N8 back last year my ‘aural’ memory is not accurate enough to say anything definitive.
 What I can say is that yes, the N6ii is unique, something with huge potential, and presents a worthy alternative to those competing brands.

 The N6ii’s true value, however, will be those modular motherboards and what comes next.
 This review will have some fluidity in the scoring as a result and we may update it when new motherboards come out.